Atomistica/user-gfmd/README.md

 Testing
 -------

-Parts of the code are included in a testing framework that uses Google Test v1.6.0.
-To compile type
+There are two separate testing frameworks:

-make unittests
+1. Unittests are separate from the LAMMPS executable and use Google Test v1.6.0.
+To compile type `make unittests` in the USER-GFMD directory.
+Then execute the "unittests" binary.

-in the USER-GFMD directory and execute the "unittests" binary.
+2. Compound tests run LAMMPS and check the output.
+To run these tests change to the `tests` subdirectory and run the `run_test.sh` executable with the path to the LAMMPS binary as the only argument.

 Version compatibility
 ---------------------